Canop/rhit/website/docs/community.md

 1. execute rhit with `RHIT_LOG=debug rhit`
 1. go to the chat (or the GitHub issue if you already made one) and paste the content of the `rhit.log` file

-# Ask for new features

-**Rhit** is quite new and its feature set is based on the needs of one user.

-If you think about an improvement, whatever its size, please come to the chat.